publicarray/dns-resolver-infra/docker.md

-docker exec -it xxxxxxxxxxxxxx sh docker exec -it xxxxxxxxxxxxxx /entrypoint.sh provider-info # for dnscrypt-wrapper docker stack rm dns-server # when things go wrong and you need to start form a blank slate
+docker exec -it xxxxxxxxxxxxxx sh docker exec -it xxxxxxxxxxxxxx /entrypoint.sh provider-info # for dnscrypt-wrapper docker stack rm dns-server # when things go wrong and you need to start form a blank slate docker run --rm -it <id--of-the-last-working-layer> sh # debug a docker build
 ```

 ## Local development with virtualbox